Rocky Aur Rani Kii Prem Kahaani (soundtrack): Development

-The film marked Pritam's second collaboration with Johar as a director, after their previous collaboration on Ae Dil Hai Mushkil (2016).
+The film marked Pritam's and Bhattacharya's second collaboration with Johar as a director, after their previous collaboration on Ae Dil Hai Mushkil (2016).
 He described the album as a homage to Hindi film music of the 1960s to the 1990s.
-Saregama bought the film's music rights for ₹30 crore.
-Johar termed it both a strategic and emotional decision, as Saregama (then-named His Master's Voice) had released the music for his company Dharma Production's early films Gumrah (1993) and Duplicate (1998).
+Saregama bought the film's music rights for ₹30 crore, replacing Sony Music India, which had been the norm label for all of Johar's directorial ventures.
+He termed it both a strategic and emotional decision, as Saregama (then-named His Master's Voice) had released the music for his company Dharma Production's early films Gumrah (1993) and Duplicate (1998).
 The sale also allowed Johar to use Saragema's catalogue of old Hindi film music without buying additional rights.

-Since the script was heavily steeped of nostalgia, Johar suggested a catalogue of songs that remind the viewers of 90's romance, that were LPs (long play) which changed the structure of the songs.
-Pritam kept in mind with the Jatin–Lalit, Anu Malik songs and modernised it although the basic core and melody remained the same.
+Since the script was heavily steeped in nostalgia, Johar suggested a catalogue of songs that reminded the viewers of 90s romance, essentially through LPs (long play), which changed the structure of the songs.
+Pritam went with the Jatin–Lalit and Anu Malik style of music and modernised it although the basic core and melody remained the same.
 Each song in the film had two 'antaras' that range around five to six minutes, and the second antara had been composed in a way similar to the 1960s Hindi music.

 "I understand that once you're hearing a short song, you go back and listen to it again.
 But when you're hearing a long song, you've been totally fed.
 It's like a thali, after which you feel Bharpoor (lit. 'exhausted').
 So it could've been much more as far as streaming numbers are concerned.
 But if you're recreating the '90s flavour, it has to feel Bharpoor."